A robust, adaptive M-estimator for pointwise estimation in heteroscedastic regression

+We finally note that the concrete form of Condition \ref{condition consistency} is due to the application of deviation inequalities for bounded empirical processes.
+Similarly, we could relax the boundedness condition on the empirical processes involved to Bernstein conditions (see, e.g., \cite{vdGeer11b}).
+This allows to incorporate unbounded contrasts such as the least squares contrast and the factor $\|\rho'\|_\infty$ in Condition~\ref{condition consistency} should be replaced by the factor $\sqrt{\me[\rho'(\sigma(X)\xi)]^2}$, where $\xi$ would be a sub-Gaussian random variable.

-\subsection{S-minimax Results}
+\subsection{S-minimax results}

-In this section, we deduce some corollaries adapted to simple examples from the above results.\\
+In this section, we deduce some corollaries adapted to simple examples from the above results.

 To start, we recall the notion of S-minimaxity.
 To this end, let $\tilde{f}(x_0)$ be an estimator of $f^*(x_0)$ and $\cS$ a set of functions.
-For any $q>0$, we define the {\it maximal risk} of $\tilde{f}$ and the {\it S-minimax risk} for $x_0$ and $\cS$ as
+For any $q>0$, we define the \textit{maximal risk} of $\tilde{f}$ and the \textit{S-minimax risk} for $x_0$ and $\cS$ as

 respectively.
-The infimum on the right hand side is taken over all estimators.
-We can now define the {\it S-minimax rates of convergence} and the {\it (asymptotic) S-minimax estimators}: \begin{definition} A sequence $\phi_n$ is an S-minimax rate of convergence, and the estimator $\hat{f}$ is an (asymptotic) S-minimax estimator with respect to the set $\cS$ if
+The infimum on the right-hand side is taken over all estimators.
+We can now define the \textit{S-minimax rates of convergence} and the \textit{(asymptotic) S-minimax estimators}: \begin{definition} A sequence $\phi_n$ is an S-minimax rate of convergence, and the estimator $\hat{f}$ is an (asymptotic) S-minimax estimator with respect to the set $\cS$ if